MFMokbel/Crawlector/README.md

 **Note-2**: The accompanying tool [EKFiddle2Yara](https://github.com/MFMokbel/EKFiddle2Yara) (*is a tool that takes EKFiddle rules and converts them into Yara rules*) mentioned in the talk, was also released at both conferences.

 **Note-3**: Version 2.0 (Photoid Build:180923), a milestone release, has been released on September 18, 2023.
+**Note-4**: Version 2.1 (Universe-647 Build:03102), has been released on October 03, 2023.
+A major addition is the Slack Alert Notification feature.

 # Features